The Ultimate Travel Guide to Visit the Old Ruins of Hampi (Updated for 2021)

-About this blog: This Hampi Travel Guide shows you evocative pictures from the ruins of ancient Hampi, Karnataka.
+About this blog: This Hampi Travel Guide presents you with evocative pictures and travel tales from the ruins of ancient Hampi, Karnataka, a state from south of India.
 This article also aims to help you in planning to explore the ruins of Hampi during 3 days trip to Hampi.
-You may tweak the plan a bit and adjust to a 2 or 3 days itinerary for Hampi.
+You may tweak the plan a bit and adjust it to a 3 days/ long weekend itinerary for Hampi.
 Hampi is a UNESCO world heritage site for immense historical value and a weekend destination from Bangalore, Hyderabad and Goa.
-Often referred to as India’s answer to Pompeii, Hampi evokes intriguing memories of the days of kings and queens and kingdoms and invasions and battlefields.
+Often referred to as India’s answer to ruined historic city of Pompeii, Hampi evokes intriguing memories of the days of kings and queens and kingdoms and invasions and battlefields.
 It is one of the safest destinations of solo women travelers in India.

 This is the only Hampi travel guide you need to plan your trip to Hampi, choose a safe and nice stay and explore the old ruins of Vijayanagar Empire.

-Quick points to keep in mind for this Hampi travel guide.
+Quick travel tips to keep in mind for this Hampi travel guide.

 - Multiple ruins of ancient Hindu temples and royal complex dating back to the Vijayanagara empire of 1500 CE.

-- Hampi is a great destination for weekend trip from Bangalore, Goa and Hyderabad.
+- Hampi is a great weekend destination from Bangalore, Goa and Hyderabad.

 - Easily accessible by domestic flight and train and bus.
-Road trips to Hampi is rewarding as well.
+Road trips to Hampi from Bangalore is rewarding as well.

-- Safe for solo female travelers.
-I solo traveled to Hampi and had absolutely no issue.
+- Hampi is a safe destination for solo female travelers.
+I solo traveled to Hampi in July and had absolutely no issue.

-- Cost: Suitable for backpacking to mid-budget travels.
+- Cost of traveling in Hampi (moderate/budget): Hampi is suitable for backpacking to mid-budget travels.
 Hampi is not very expensive.

-- Offbeat attractions in Hampi: nature trails, bear sanctuary, hippie vibes, birding, Tungabhadra river, school excursion.
+- Offbeat tourist attractions in Hampi: nature trails, bear sanctuary, hippie vibes at the hippie island of Hampi, birding at the backwaters of Tungabhadra, Tungabhadra river, ideal for school excursion.